 01 of 11

-Top Roman Cities and Ancient Sites in France
+Roman Remains in France

-From 58 BC to the mid 5th-century AD, France, like much of western Europe, was ruled by Rome.
+From 58 BC to the mid-5th-century AD, France, like much of western Europe, was ruled by Rome.
 Their kingdom was powerful and the Romans left a lasting legacy of their civilization in the cities of France, or Gaul as it was then.

 Throughout France, you'll find a wealth of Roman ruins and sites, of amphitheaters which once resounded to the roars of the crowds watching the games, of aqueducts that carried precious water, of temples, forums, arches, and baths.